Skip to Content

 For the best results, heat in the oven or easy fryer.
 The fryer gives the best results, but it’s also more likely to break the crust exterior.

-Fried Cornflake Chicken
+Dairy Free Cornflake Fried Chicken

-This corn flake chicken is juicy and packed with extra flavor, due it being fried instead of baked.
+This cornflake chicken is juicy and packed with extra flavor, due it being fried instead of baked.

 Ingredients